dvfrancis/hi-lo-card-game/README.md

     ![Website FAQ page](assets/images/faq-page.webp)
     </details>

-    - The FAQ provides background information about the game, and how it's played.
+    - The FAQ provides background information on the game, and explains the rules.
     - The browser tab displays the custom favicon and a title - "HI | LO - FAQ".